Ukraine steps up hard currency controls to support currency

 The bank said in a statement that banks would not be able to buy foreign currency for clients "until 27 February 2015 inclusive" and that banks would only be allowed to buy foreign currency up to 0.5 percent of their regulatory capital.

-Ukraine's budget is stretched by fighting against pro-Russian rebels in two of its eastern regions and, with only $6.42 billion (4.15 billion pounds) in its foreign exchange reserves, the central bank has few tools left to try to stop the currency's collapse.
+Ukraine's budget is stretched by fighting against pro-Russian rebels in two of its eastern regions and, with only $6.42 billion in its foreign exchange reserves, the central bank has few tools left to try to stop the currency's collapse.

 On Tuesday, the central bank tightened currency controls on importers and said earlier in the week that more measures would be taken to support the hryvnia, which has plunged 50 percent against the dollar this year.
 It also fell 50 percent against the dollar last year.